 BlueHost was founded in 1996 with the mission “to provide outstanding services for the best possible price.”
 They didn’t get their first customer to sign up for hosting until 2003.
 Four years later, they were adding 30,000 domains a month and were one of the fastest-growing companies in the world.
 Today, they have more than 700 employees at their Provo, UT headquarters, and host more than two million domains.

 GoDaddy started as a domain registrar, which is what it is still best known for today.
 Since their inception, though, GoDaddy has added a wide variety of services around that.
 Currently, the company has more than 9,000 employees in addition to its 18.5 million customers.

 Picking a hosting provider is the first step in building a successful website.
-Understanding the pros and cons of Bluehost and GoDaddy will go a long way towards making an informed decision.
-Below is a side-by-side comparison of the two companies based on pricing, support, performance/speed, and ease of use.
+Understanding the pros and cons of Bluehost and GoDaddy will go a long way towards making an informed decision, both of these were at one point considered the best website host… Below is a side-by-side comparison of the two companies based on pricing, support, performance/speed, and ease of use.

 Pricing – Bluehost Wins

 Bluehost’s basic shared hosting starts at $2.95 per month.
 The plan includes 50 gigabytes of SSD storage, a free SSL certificate, five parked domains, and one included domain.
 Pound for pound, this option is one of the best deals available, especially considering that it used to go for $7.99 per month.

 Bluehost has three other plans called Plus, Choice Plus, and Pro.
 The Plus option provides users the added benefit of spam experts, a free Office 365 mailbox for a year, and unlimited storage.
 The Choice Plus and Pro offer even more features and much higher performance.